angular/angular/aio/content/guide/attribute-directives.md

 <div class="l-sub-section">

-Of course you could reach into the DOM with standard JavaScript and and attach event listeners manually.
+Of course you could reach into the DOM with standard JavaScript and attach event listeners manually.
 There are at least three problems with _that_ approach:

 1. You have to write the listeners correctly.